Experienced Cincinnati, Ohio Workers' Compensation Attorney

 Workers Compensation Attorneys Ohio

-An injury in the workplace can be a financial setback.
+An injury in the workplace can be a serious financial setback.
 You may suddenly be faced with sizable medical expenses, and if you are unable to work, simply paying your bills could prove difficult.
 Fortunately, workers’ compensation benefits can help you defray these costs.
-Attorney Mark L. Newman regularly works with Cincinnati individuals as they file claims for their work-related injuries.
+Attorney Mark L. Newman regularly works with individuals in the Cincinnati area as they file claims for their work-related injuries.

 Below are some frequently asked questions about workers’ compensation: